ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Privacy considerations

+CT Gossip deals with a HTTPS Clients who are trying to share indicators that correspond to their browsing history.
 The most sensitive relationships in the CT ecosystem are the relationships between HTTPS clients and HTTPS servers.
 Client-server relationships can be aggregated into a network graph with potentially serious implications for correlative de-anonymisation of clients and relationship-mapping or clustering of servers or of clients.

+There are; however, certain clients who do not require privacy protection.
+Examples of these clients are web crawlers or robots.
+However, the method by which these clients crawl the web may in fact be considered sensitive information.
+In general, it is better to err on the side of safety, and not assume a client is okay with giving up its privacy.

 ### Privacy and SCTs {#privacy-SCT}